 If market quotations are not readily available, securities will be valued at their fair market value as determined using the "fair value" procedures approved by the Board.
 Fair value pricing involves subjective judgments and it is possible that the fair value determined for a security may be materially different than the value that could be realized upon the sale of that security.
 The fair value prices can differ from market prices when they become available or when a price becomes available.
-The Board has delegated execution of these procedures to a fair value committee composed of one or more representatives from each of the (i) Trust, (ii) administrator, and (iii) Adviser.
-The committee may also enlist third party consultants such as an audit firm or financial officer of a security issuer on an as-needed basis to assist in determining a security-specific fair value.
+The Board has delegated execution of these procedures to a fair value committee composed of one or more representatives from the adviser.
+The adviser may enlist third party consultants such as an audit firm or financial officer of a security issuer on an as-needed basis to assist in determining a security-specific fair value.
 The Board reviews and ratifies the execution of this process and the resultant fair value prices at least quarterly to assure the process produces reliable results.